Scrapy vs. Beautiful Soup: which one to choose for web scraping

 Two popular tools for web scraping in Python are Beautiful Soup and Scrapy.
-Which one is right for your scraping needs?
-Let's find out.
+Let’s take a closer look at what each one does best so you can choose the right tool for your next project.

 What are the main differences between Scrapy and BeautifulSoup?